Aug 31, 2017

 You can sit passively by, or you can take action: self-publish.
 I unhesitatingly declare that the whole self-publishing process, from manuscript onwards to bookshelf, is best done by experts if you can afford them.
 A good summary of what to expect – and where to find help – can be found at Clays Publishing.

 If a personal service like Clays’ is too expensive, you’re going to have to get somebody to provide a saleable physical book as cheaply as possible, and organise your own marketing.
 The best known self-publishers are Amazon’s own self-pub arm CREATESPACE, and – in Britain – INGRAMSPARK.
-Createspace can be cheap and perfectly adequate if you’re prepared to spend time working out how to use it and finding a suitable illustrator from whom to commission a good cover.
+Createspace can be cheap and perfectly adequate if you’re prepared to spend money getting your manuscript edited before submission, and time working out how to use Createspace.
+You’ll also need to find an illustrator who can produce the most appropriate and eye-catching cover.
 Ingramspark is not expensive, also offers hardback publication, and has latest digital colour printing technology – particularly important if your book is to be illustrated.
 But shop around and you will find plenty of options other than these two big companies.
+There are even some that specialise in illustrated books, including books of photographs.

 So let’s say you’ve done all the above and your book is physically available.
 What next?
 Marketing and publicity are the usual downfall of self-publishers.
 Advertising your book doesn’t just mean getting an interview on local radio, or even selling from your website.
 It means learning how Amazon prioritises the books in its list.
 It can mean being on social media, actively, a lot – certainly the successful thriller writer mentioned above spends hours every day communicating with followers.
 And giving talks, networking, going to literary festivals – Jeez, there’s no end to it – and I haven’t even mentioned distribution.
 Createspace and Ingram do it, and if you want more hands-on involvement, most smaller self-publishing companies have their own online bookshops and some also use book distributors to get books out to high street shops.